gaps-closure/gaps-closure.github.io/docs/C/03-04-autogen.md

 ### GEDL {#gedl}

 The GEDL is a JSON document specifying all the cross domain calls and their associated data including the arguments and return type.
 For function arguments, the directional assignment of that argument is indicated: `input` (a source argument, the function is reading in this value), `output` (a destination argument, the function is writing data to this argument), `both` (the argument is used as both an input and output argument in the function).
-This specification enables the RPC logic to auto-generate the required code to marshall the data accordingly.
+This specification enables the RPC logic to auto-generate the required code to marshal the data accordingly.

 This gedl is generated in an llvm `opt` pass which analyzes the divvied code.
 Whether a parameter is an input or an output is determined using heuristics based on function signatures, for example, in `memset` the first argument is an output.
 If the `opt` pass is unable